 I am an Assistant Professor of Anthropology American University in Washington, DC.
-My research focuses on issues of security, development, cities, capitalism and activism in East Africa.
+My research focuses on issues of security, development, cities, activism, and racial capitalism in East Africa.
 I am currently working on a book manuscript titled, Recolonizing Security, which is an ethnographic study of the war on terror in Kenya.
 I have also written academic and public scholarship on piracy in the Indian Ocean, the securitization of refugee governance in East Africa, student activism in North America, and the Occupy Wall Street movement in New York City.
 I was previously an Assistant Professor of Sociology, Anthropology and International Affairs at Northeastern University, and have also taught at the City University of New York.
-Additionally, I am an Editor of the peer-reviewed journal, Focaal: A Journal of Global and Historical Anthropology.
+Additionally, I am an Editor of the academic journal, Focaal: A Journal of Global and Historical Anthropology.

 My research and writing have been generously supported through grants and fellowships from the American Council of Learned Societies, Fulbright, the H.F.Guggenheim Foundation, the Social Science Research Council, the Wenner-Gren Foundation and the Center for Place, Culture and Politics.
 I hold a PhD and MPhil in Anthropology from the City University of New York Graduate Center, a MA in Sociology from Central European University, and a BA in Philosophy from Bard College.

 The book I am working on is titled, Recolonizing Security: An Anthropology of the War on Terror in Kenya, and examines the shifting terrain of activism in the aftermath of terrorist attacks, the colonial origins of counterterrorism, and the transformation of the postcolonial state and cities under the auspice of the war on terror.
 As an ethnography of social transformation, the project traces the ways in which social relations, urban spaces, frontier zones, state institutions and struggles for social justice have been re-shaped by the war on terror in Kenya over the past two decades.